matthewmueller/node-package/Readme.md

 ## Events

 - `install` (name): emitted when the package was successfully installed
-- `error` (err, name): emitted when the package installation encountered an error
+- `err` (err, name): emitted when the package installation encountered an error

 ## API